 Dr. Norbou Buchler, email@example.com, (410) 278-9403

-Visualizing Sociocultural Data in 3D Immersive Environments to Improve Situational Understanding and Decision-Making
+Visualizing Sociocultural Data in 2D and 3D Immersive Environments to Improve Situational Understanding and Decision-Making for Civil Information

-Understanding sociocultural factors and their influence on mission success is important for effective decision-making in military and peace-keeping roles.
-However, gaps exist in the collection, analysis, and dissemination of sociocultural information that hinder the successful use of such data.
-For example, sociocultural data can be dynamic or static, location-based or not, categorical or continuous, and sparse or dense.
-The complexity of sociocultural data, relationships among variables, and the influence of these variables on mission success contribute to the underutilization of sociocultural data.
+Understanding sociocultural factors and their influence on mission success is important for effective decision-making in military, peace-keeping, and stability roles of those that generate, analyze, and disseminate civil information.
+However, gaps exist in the collection, analysis, and dissemination of sociocultural information that hinder the maximal successful use of such data.
+For example, sociocultural data can be dynamic or static, location-based or not, categorical or continuous, and sparse or dense data.
+The complexity of sociocultural and civil information data, relationships among variables, and the influence of these variables on mission success contribute to the underutilization of sociocultural data.
 One method the Army uses to understand the operational environment is by visualizing data.
 Data visualization has been championed as a method to gain insight into data and create actionable knowledge relevant to the current mission.
-The Army is interested in facilitating the knowledge generation process by developing a 3D immersive environment for visualizing complex sociocultural data and unique ways of interacting with that data.
-We are conducting experimental behavioral research to better understand and validate how various visualization methods and displays may improve situational understanding and aid decision-making.
-Ultimately, understanding sociocultural influences will enhance decision-making within the U.S. Army and multi-national coalition teams as well as improve forecasting and prediction of both friendly, neutral, and threat activity.
+The Army is interested in facilitating the knowledge generation, insight, and understanding process for decision making process by developing visualization methods and guidelines for civil information data through visualizing complex sociocultural data and unique ways of interacting with that data.
+We are conducting empirical behavioral research to better understand and validate how various visualization methods and displays may improve situational understanding and aid decision-making for those Army entities that are responsible for civil information.
+Ultimately, understanding these visualization methods will enhance decision-making within the U.S. Army and multi-partner and coalition teams as well as improve forecasting and prediction of indigenous civil activity.
 The current research team includes and is interested in working with computer scientists, geographic information scientists, experts in predictive algorithms, cognitive psychologists, and sociologists or anthropologists.

 Joint decision-making in human-agent teams

 Our research aims to fuse advancements in human computation and artificial intelligence to support joint decision-making in teams of humans and intelligent agents.
-The future Warfighter will be networked with sensors, robots, knowledge bases, and other Warfighters.
+Soldiers on the future battlefield will be networked with sensors, robots, knowledge bases, and other Soldiers.
 By leveraging the unique strengths of each member of this team, we want to achieve superior performance in the collective.
-In support of this future capability, we pursue basic research into decision-making and task allocation algorithms using approaches from reinforcement learning, distributed optimization, combinatorial optimization, and multi-modal deep learning.
-Additionally, we conduct applied research in systems development and human-computer interaction to develop proof-of-concept technologies for applications in a variety of domains.
+In support of this future capability, we pursue basic research into decision-making and task allocation algorithms using approaches from reinforcement learning, distributed optimization, and multi-modal deep learning.
+Additionally, we conduct applied research toward proof-of-concept technologies for applications in a variety of domains.
 We invite collaborations in algorithm development, system development, and novel applications for such approaches.
-This effort supports the human-agent teaming and artificial intelligence and machine learning essential research areas.
+This effort supports the Human-Agent Teaming and the Artificial Intelligence and Machine Learning Essential Research Areas.